MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 ### 1. Choose a display name

-Choose a display name e.g., BambooHR Profiles, that helps users easily recognize associated profiles in a Copilot response.
+Choose a display name, for example, BambooHR Profiles, that helps users easily recognize associated profiles in a Copilot response.

 ### 2. Add the instance URL

-Enter your BambooHR instance URL e.g., https://contoso.bamboohr.com/
+Enter your BambooHR instance URL, for example, https://contoso.bamboohr.com/

 ### 3. Choose authentication type

-Select OAuth 2.0 from list of authentication types, and enter the client id and client secret from BambooHR App portal.
+Select OAuth 2.0 from list of authentication types, and enter the client ID and client secret from BambooHR App portal.

 <br>
-For other settings like Access permissions, Schema, and Crawl frequency, we have set defaults based on what works best with BambooHR people data.
+For other settings like Access permissions, Schema, and Crawl frequency, we set defaults based on what works best with BambooHR people data.
 The default values are:

 | Users ||